Folake Olowofoyeku

-Folake Olowofoyeku (born 26 October 1983) is a Nigerian actress and musician.
+Folake Olowofoyeku (Fọlákẹ́ Olówòfóyèkù, /yo/; born 26 October 1983) is a Nigerian actress and musician.
 She starred in the Chuck Lorre CBS sitcom Bob Hearts Abishola.

 Early life, family and education

 Olowofoyeku was born in Nigeria to Nigerian politician Babatunji Olowofoyeku and his wife Felicia.
 The youngest of 20 children, she was named after the first female Senior Advocate of Nigeria, Folake Solanke.
 One of her older brothers is the musician and guitarist Toby Foyeh.
 Olowofoyeku has spoken about the importance of names in Yoruba culture.
 Her first name means 'to use non-monetary wealth to pamper', and her surname means 'a rich man uses a chieftaincy title to top off their wealth'.

 She was raised on Victoria Island in Lagos, Nigeria, and also spent time in London, England.

 Olowofoyeku attended Igbinedion Education Centre, a Montessori boarding school in Benin City.
 She then transferred to Vivian Fowler Memorial College for Girls in Ikeja, Lagos and then attended Oxbridge Tutorial College.

 In 2001, at the age of 18, Olowofoyeku emigrated to the United States, where she came to live with her sister.

 Although initially studying economics in anticipation of becoming an attorney, Olowofoyeku received a B.A. in theater from City College of New York.
 While she was a student at City College, she played NCAA Division III college basketball for the CCNY Beavers.